amitpammu/react-laravel/README.md

     php artisan ui react --auth

-`Please run "npm install && npm run dev" to compile your fresh scaffolding.`
+## `Please run "npm install && npm run dev" to compile your fresh scaffolding.`

+## `please run npm run watch to watch the react component changes and display to the latest code in the browser`